Kitware/VTK/Documentation/release/dev/corrected-vtk-vtkm-transfers.md

-Fix issues with VTK to VTK-m array conversion
+Fix issues with VTK / VTK-m array conversion

-Change the VTK to VTK-m array conversion routines to use `ArrayHandleRuntimeVec` and `ArrayHandleRecombineVec`.
+Changed the VTK to VTK-m array conversion routines to use `ArrayHandleRuntimeVec` and `ArrayHandleRecombineVec`.
 These are new features of VTK-m that allow you to specify an array with the tuple size specified at runtime.
-This change improves three specific things.
+This change improves several specific things.

 * Fixes a bug when importing an array of "odd" tuple size (not 1, 2, 3, 4, 6, or 9).
 It was creating arrays of size one less than the